 These additional benefits include:

-1. Access to Income-Driven Repayment (IDR) Plans: Fresh Start participants can enroll in income-driven repayment plans, where monthly payments are based on income and family size.
+- Access to Income-Driven Repayment (IDR) Plans: Fresh Start participants can enroll in an income-driven repayment plan.
+In IDR plans, monthly payments are based on income and family size.
 This ensures that your payments are affordable, with some borrowers paying as little as $0 per month.

 How to Enroll in Fresh Start

-Borrowers with loans held by the Department of Education have three ways to enroll in Fresh Start:
+Borrowers with loans held by the Department of Education have three ways to enroll in Fresh Start.
+Note: To enroll in Fresh Start, you must use one of these methods before October 1, 2024.

-• Mail: Write to P.O.
+- Mail: Write to P.O.
 Box 5609, Greenville, TX 75403.
 In your letter, the Department of Education asks that you include your name, social security number, date of birth, and the following: “I would like to use Fresh Start to bring my loans back into good standing.”
+If you’re using this method, you must postmark your letter before October 1, 2024.

 What Happens After Enrollment?